JawshuaW/psg-gun-catalogue-vorp-Fixed-/README.md

 ## 📦 Installation

 1. Download or clone the repository into your server’s `resources` folder.
+2. Rename the folder to psg-gun-catalogue-vorp
-2. Add the following line to your `server.cfg` or `resources.cfg`:
+3. Add the following line to your `server.cfg` or `resources.cfg`:

     ```cfg
-    ensure psg-gun-catalogue-vorp-Fixed
+    ensure psg-gun-catalogue-vorp
     ```

-3. Make sure you have **VORP Core** properly installed and configured.
+4. Make sure you have **VORP Core** properly installed and configured.

 ---